ADnothing/model_galaxy/README.md

 This is a labwork done in internship at IAP directed by Damien Le Borgne (https://github.com/damleborgne) Thoses codes use his work (https://github.com/damleborgne/PEGASE-HR and https://github.com/damleborgne/pypeg)

+Formation_Galaxies : is a work (mostly in french) about the formation of galaxies

 lib : contains all the python's library used in the code

 models : defins the diffrent model used for this project for scipy